senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 with `spec.storageClassName` and `spec.volumeName`.
 Only one method of creating PVCs is needed.

-1. Review and modify as needed the following files:
-    1. If using `spec.storageClassName`:
-        1. ${KUBERNETES_DIR}/persistent-volume-claim-rabbitmq-storageClassName.yaml
-        1. ${KUBERNETES_DIR}/persistent-volume-claim-senzing-storageClassName.yaml
-    1. If using `spec.volumeName`:
-        1. ${KUBERNETES_DIR}/persistent-volume-claim-rabbitmq-volumeName.yaml
-        1. ${KUBERNETES_DIR}/persistent-volume-claim-senzing-volumeName.yaml

 1. **Method #1** - Create persistent volume claims using `spec.storageClassName`.

     1. Review and modify as needed the following files: